Caduser2020/lfs-installer/README.md

 * Fedora 30

 ## Troubleshooting
 Why are some of the urls not working?
-Some of the urls change with LFS versions or the site administrators of the download location remove older versions when new ones are released, espcially File (5.36).
+Some of the URLs change with LFS versions or the site administrators of the download location remove older versions when new ones are released, espcially File (5.36).
 In that case, open an issue to let me know and check for an updated url at [LFS Downloads](http://www.linuxfromscratch.org/lfs/download.html#ftp).

 ## Contributors

-See the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See the list of [contributors](https://github.com/Caduser2020/lfs-installer/contributors) who participated in this project.

 ## License